Small Farmer Grant

 4. Prioritize black, women, indigenous, and persons-of-color owned agricultural operations

-5. Support the immediate acquisition of capital infrastructure and equipment that will enhance the productive capability and financial expansion of the farm.
-This grant recognizing that small producers may not have adequate cash flow to acquire capital equipment and then wait for reimbursement by the County.
+5. Support the immediate acquisition of capital infrastructure and equipment to enhance the farm's productive capability and financial expansion.
+This grant recognizes that small producers may not have adequate cash flow to acquire capital equipment and then wait for reimbursement by the County.
 This grant offers an immediate infusion of funds at the point of award by the Board of County Commissioners.
 This grant is not a cost reimbursement grant.

 6. Improve the economic viability of these small producers